-Date:

-Developed the state of the stat

-Person that conducted the training:
+Date: Person that conducted the training:

-Employee Name Signature
+Employee Nema Cignotura Employee Name Signature

 General Policy Statement

 This plan is established to meet the requirements of Title 8, Section 3220 of the California Code of Regulations.
 In the event of an emergency or disaster situation, employees must be able to respond appropriately and effectively.
 The emphasis is on preservation of life and health by taking timely action and using available information and resources within the City of Alameda.
 In event of emergency or disaster, changing conditions may require expedient decisions.